apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 The `event_journal_slice_idx` index is only needed if the slice based @ref:[queries](query.md) are used.

+## Relation to Pekko JDBC plugin

+Pekko Persistence R2DBC plugin tables are not compatible with the tables of Pekko Persistence JDBC.
+JDBC data must be migrated using the @ref:[migration tool](migration.md) and a different schema/database must be used (or the table names overridden).

 ## Configuration

 To enable the journal plugin to be used by default, add the following line to your Pekko `application.conf`: